Water & Sewer Rates

 Information regarding the new $1.2B Lower Bois d'Arc Reservoir: Lower Bois d'Arc Trifold

 Water and Wastewater Cost of Service Study

-- Read the most current Water and Wastewater Rate Study Update
+- 2018 Study: Water and Wastewater Rate Study Update

 Insider Tips to Lowering Your Water Bill